 The setting to turn on “Paging” in the Solomon INI file is:

-Once it is turned on, there are new buttons that appear in the header of the “Quick Query Viewer” to allow for scrolling between pages.
-Each page will contain the max row count specified (in my example 1,000 rows per page).
+Once it is turned on, new buttons appear in the header of the “Quick Query Viewer” to allow for scrolling between pages.
+Each page will contain the max row count specified (for example, 1,000 rows per page).

 Change the SQL statement in the Quick Query screen to return a default maximum of